azzazeli/bear-spendings/README.md

    * select bill date
    * provide a store
    * a list of top products from selected store is displayed
    * select one of top product.
-Bill iotem form will be populated with product name and price, quantity set to 1.
+Bill item form will be populated with product name and price, quantity set to 1.
    User can edit all these fields.
    * add bill items to the bill.